dpfannenstiel/dpfannenstiel.github.io/_posts/2014-01-05-Happy-New-Year.md

 ---
 layout: post
 title: New Year, New Blog
 excerpt: Happy New Year!
-I\'m beginning my year of blogging by setting up a blog using Jekyll.
+I'm beginning my year of blogging by setting up a blog using Jekyll.
 date: 2014-01-05 17:30:00 -0500
 ---
 Happy New Year!